wodoame/web-development/fade-in-dropdown-explanation.md

 2. **CSS**: The `.dropdown-content` class sets the initial state of the dropdown (hidden and transparent).
 The `.show` class makes it visible and fully opaque, with a transition effect.
 3. **JavaScript**: The event listener toggles the `.show` class on the dropdown menu when the button is clicked, triggering the fade-in effect.

-Exactly!
-The `display` property can't be animated directly, but by animating the `opacity` property and toggling the `display` property, you can create a smooth fade-in effect.
-This approach ensures that the dropdown smoothly transitions from invisible to visible, rather than just appearing abruptly.
+I tried using the `display` property but it was difficult to animate so I used the visibility property